 Do you process personal data that someone outside the EU has access to?
 Do you use service providers outside the EU?
 Do you store personal data in a cloud service?
-The General Data Protection Regulation calls this 'transfer of personal data to a third country'.
-It is permitted in some cases but the rules are strict.
+In the General Data Protection Regulation this is called 'transfer of personal data to a third country'.
+Such transfer is only permitted under certain conditions.

-Why are special rules needed to transfer personal data outside the EU/EEA?
+Why are special rules needed for transfers of personal data outside the EU/EEA?

-Under the General Data Protection Regulation all the member states of the European Union have uniform protection of personal data and personal privacy.
+Under the General Data Protection Regulation all the member states of the European Union have equivalent protection of personal data.
 This also applies in the EEA countries.
 Personal data can thus be transmitted freely within this area without any restrictions.

-Outside the EU/EEA, on the other hand, there are no general rules that provide equivalent protection.
+Outside the EU/EEA, there are no general rules that provide equivalent protection.
 The General Data Protection Regulation therefore contains rules concerning under what conditions it is permitted to transfer personal data to countries outside the EU/EEA.

 When are transfers outside the EU/EEA permitted?